LAX Official ADA Page: LAX Travelers with Disabilities web page

 Restrooms - in all terminals contain a special extra-wide toilet stall equipped with side grab bars.
 Look for the disabled symbol.
 Restrooms equipped for the disabled (unisex) are available at Terminal 2 on the Upper/Departure Level and at Terminal 6 on the Lower/Arrival Level.

 Restaurants - coffee shops and snack bars providing fast-food service are wheelchair-accessible in all passenger terminals.
 These facilities are designed so that disabled persons have easy access to food service counters and ample space to dine while in wheelchairs.

-Security measures restrict public access beyond passenger screening to ticketed passengers only.
-However, airlines are allowing persons with special needs to be accompanied by health care assistants or guardians.
+Entry to LAX Airport is only allowed for airline passengers and persons meeting, accompanying or assisting them.
+People with special needs can be accompanied by health care assistants or guardians to the ticket counter.
 If friends or family members want to accompany an elderly or disabled person to or from the aircraft gate, they need to obtain permission from the airline.